PixelSenseiAvi/papers-I-read/README.md

 - Oikonomidis, I., Kyriazis, N. and Argyros, A.A., 2011, August.
 Efficient model-based 3D tracking of hand articulations using Kinect.
 In BmVC (Vol. 1, No. 2, p.
 3).

 - Liang, H., Yuan, J. and Thalmann, D., 2014.
 Parsing the hand in depth images.
 IEEE Transactions on Multimedia, 16(5), pp.1241-1253.

+- Silvennoinen, A. and Lehtinen, J., 2017.
+Real-time global illumination by precomputed local reconstruction from sparse radiance probes.
+ACM Transactions on Graphics (TOG), 36(6), p.230.